pastynko/IpCamera/README.md

 There are now multiple ways to get a moving picture:

-+ HLS (Http Live Streaming) which can use high res h264.
++ HLS (Http Live Streaming) which uses high resolution h264.
 This can be used to cast to Chromecast devices and works well in iOS/Apple devices.
-Other platforms it may be necessary to install a plugin or updates to the browser before the stream can be seen.
+Other platforms it may be necessary to install a plugin or update the browser before the stream can be seen.
-+ ipcamera.mjpeg whilst larger in size, it is more compatible at displaying in UI's.
++ ipcamera.mjpeg whilst larger in size, it is more compatible at displaying in UI's and has less lag behind realtime.
-Ffmpeg can be used to create this stream if your camera does not create one for you, but this uses a lot of CPU.
+Ffmpeg can be used to create this stream if your camera does not create one for you, but this uses more CPU.
-As most cameras limit the resolution in this format, consider using HLS or either autofps.mjpeg or snapshots.mjpeg which will be in higher resolution.
+As most cameras limit the resolution in this format, consider using HLS or either autofps.mjpeg or snapshots.mjpeg instead which will be in higher resolution.
-+ snapshots.mjpeg which is a special mjpeg stream created from the cameras snapshots that are at the Polling rate.
++ snapshots.mjpeg is a special mjpeg stream created from the cameras snapshots that are at the Polling rate.
-If the polling time is too long this will not work so I suggest using with 1000ms to 9000ms polling times.
+If the polling time is too long, this will not work so I suggest using it with 1000ms to 9000ms polling times.
 + autofps.mjpeg This requires the poll time to be 1000ms and the motion alarm to be turned on or it will not work as intended.
 This feature is designed to keep data traffic to your mobile devices as low as possible by automatically sending 1fps when motion is occuring, but only 1 picture every 8 seconds when the picture has no motion.
-Why send lots of pictures if the picture has not changed as doing so only eats up your data plan.
+The idea is to not send lots of pictures if the picture has not changed as doing so only eats up your data plan.
 + Animated GIF.
-This is small in size and very compatible and handy to use in push notifications, pushover, telegram, or emails.
+This is small in size and very compatible and handy to use in push notifications, Pushover, Telegram, or emails.

 See this forum thread for examples of how to use snapshots and streams.
 <https://community.openhab.org/t/ip-camera-how-to-clickable-thumbnail-overview-in-sitemaps-that-opens-up-to-a-larger-view/77990>